ModelEarth/community/about/README.md

 ## What makes our UX Unique and Exciting

 The model.earth interface makes [selecting locations](#geoview=country) and [topics](#appview=topics) quick-and-easy for viewing local industries and census attributes.
-Our maps, tables and charts load faster than most websites thanks to our use of static files and Tabulator sortable grids.
+Our maps, tables and charts load faster than most websites thanks to our use of static files and Tabulator&nbsp;grids.

 <!--
 The industry timeline we're working on will have a short Tabulator grid below it with the top 10 local industries and columns for employees, establishments, payroll.